-- Members of the Council, Fellows, Honorary Associates, members of staff of the College, registered students and retired staff are entitled to free membership of the Library. - 2.
+- 1. Members of the Council, Fellows, Honorary Associates, members of staff of the College, registered students retired staff, and alumni are entitled to free membership of the Library (subject to specific conditions outlined in the external users policy). - 2.
 Intercollegiate students attending the College as an integral part of a taught course are entitled to free membership of the Library. - 3.
 Members of external organisations which have been granted permission to use the Library under specified conditions are entitled to membership.
-In some instances charges may apply.
+In some instances, charges may apply.
 Please see our website for further information about membership schemes for external users. - 4.
-All members of the public can have free reference access to the Library. - 5.
-All users and others entering, or found in, Library premises may be required to present their reader cards, day tickets or other form of identity if requested to do so by a member of the library staff.
-Library cards and day tickets are not transferable.
-Their loss should be reported immediately. - 6.
-Advanced notice and permission is required before groups of visitors are admitted to the Library.
+All members of the public can have free reference access to the Library.
+At the discretion of the Director, library access might be restricted during busy periods. - 5.
+Children under 18 must be supervised by an adult at all times in line with the College policy. - 6.
+All users within the Library may be required to present their membership cards, or other form of identity if requested to do so by a member of the library staff or security officer.
+Library cards are not transferable.
+Their loss should be reported immediately. - 7.
+Advanced notice and permission are required before groups of visitors are admitted to the Library.
 Please contact the Library for further information.